Failover Clustering and Network Load Balancing Team Blog

 So which solution is right for you?
 Well, the initial and obvious conclusion most instantly come to is that 'no' downtime is better than 'some' downtime, so FT must be preferred over HA!
 Zero downtime is also the ultimate IT utopia which we all strive to achieve, which is goodness.
 Also FT is pretty cool from a technology perspective, so that tends to get the geek in all of us excited and interested.

 However, it is important to understand they protect against different types of scenarios... and the key aspect to understand is what are the most important to you and your business requirements.
 It is true that FT solutions provide great resilience to hardware faults, such as if you walk up and yank the power cord out of the back of the server... the secondary mirror will take over with zero client downtime.
 However, remember that FT solutions are running a common operating system across those systems.
 In the event that there is a software fault (such as a hang or crash), both machines are affected and the entire solution goes down.
 There is no protection from software fault scenarios and at the same time you are doubling your hardware and maintenance costs.
-At the end of the day while a FT solution may promise zero downtime, it is in reality only to a small set of failure conditions.
+At the end of the day while a FT solution may promise zero downtime for unplanned failures, it is in reality only to a small set of failure conditions.
 With a loosely coupled HA solution such as Failover Clustering, in the event of a hang or blue screen from a buggy driver or leaky application.
-Then the application will failover and recover on another system.
+Then the application will failover and recover on another independent system.

 Another mitigating factor to remember is that most hardware components can be configured in a resilient fashion... such as dual NIC's with NIC Teaming, or dual HBA's with multi-path software, or systems inherit redundancy... such as redundant power supplies.
 So the fundamental question to ask yourself is how often are you walking through the datacenter and accidently trip over a power cord?
 Or how often do you have a non-redundant piece of hardware fail... such as a motherboard?